-Myelofibrosis (MF) is a progressive disease that affects each person differently.
-Some people will have very severe symptoms that progress quickly.
+Myelofibrosis (MF) is a type of bone marrow cancer.
+This condition affects how your body produces blood cells.
+MF is also a progressive disease that affects each person differently.
+Some people will have severe symptoms that progress quickly.
 Others may live for years without showing any symptoms.

 One of the most common symptoms and complications of MF is pain.
-This can include:
+Causes vary, and can include:

-- bone and joint pain caused by gout
+- gout, which can lead to bone and joint pain

 If you’re in a lot of pain, talk with your doctor about medications or other ways to keep it under control.
-Light exercise, stretching, and getting enough rest can all help manage pain.
+Light exercise, stretching, and getting enough rest can also help manage pain.

-Treatment side effects depend on many different factors, and not everyone will have the same side effects.
-Reactions depend on factors such as your age, your treatment, and your medication dosage.
+Treatment side effects depend on many different factors.
+Not everyone will have the same side effects.
+Reactions depend on such variables as your age, treatment, and medication dosage.
 Your side effects may also relate to other health conditions you have or have had in the past.

 Some of the most common treatment side effects include: